 These programs work by pulling in given variables that you feed, not just keywords but, anchor text profiles, links, and randomization.

-However, that’s not all, these programs are also responsible for the automated creation of Web 2.0s.
+However, that’s not all, these programs are also responsible for the automated creation of Web 2.0s for tiered link building.
 They create fake emails, auto post spun content and do everything via a single click.

 Content Reusability Practices